-Step back to #2 above.
-If you have phone line monitoring, your panel sends signals through the phone line.
-Every commercial fire alarm system according to NFPA 72 must have a dedicated POTS (plain old telephone line) line to monitor it.
-Meaning, the phone line connected to the fire panel should be used SOLELY for monitoring purposes and it must be a POTS line.
+In the scenario described above, if you have phone line monitoring, your panel sends signals through the phone line.
+Every commercial fire alarm system according to NFPA 72 must have a dedicated POTS (plain old telephone service) line to monitor it.
+Meaning, the phone line connected to the fire panel should be used solely for monitoring purposes, and it must be a POTS line.

 If you do not have a POTS line, your security provider can help you get up to NFPA 72 code.

 If you aren’t sure about getting a couple of POTS lines just to install a fire alarm system for your business, know that phone line monitoring is not the only option.

 Many customers are switching to cellular monitoring.
 The sequence of events laid out at the beginning of this post remains the same, with the only difference being how the signal is sent to the monitoring center.
 Instead of needing to pay for a separate POTS line every month (which can get expensive), most fire alarms can be set up to transmit the alarm signals via the cellular towers instead of through the phone line.

 DISCOVER MORE ABOUT COMMERCIAL FIRE ALARM SYSTEMS TODAY